davidtwco/veritas/web/src/content/index.md

 I work within the infrastructure team at [Codeplay Software][codeplay], where I'm responsible for the continuous integration infrastructure and lead the effort to make the core infrastructure reproducible.
 In addition, I've been a compiler engineer on engineering projects at Codeplay where I've worked with LLVM, Clang, SPIR-V and NVPTX.
+You can download [my curriculum vitae here](/curriculum_vitae.pdf).

 ## Contact
 If you'd like to chat, send me a message [on Keybase][keybase] or shoot me an email at